kperrine/minutesynth/docs/reference.md

 ## Additional Utility Methods

-The MinuteSynth `$M` object also contains a couple of extra methods that are used for specific purposes:
+The MinuteSynth `$m` object also contains a couple of extra methods that are used for specific purposes:

 **`.now()`:** Current AudioContext time: Returns the current time for the AudioContext; useful for time-dependent operations that require a time to be speficied.

-**`.reverb(fadeInTime, decayTime, subsample, numChan = 2)`:** Create Simple Reverb convolution kernel: This is used to create a kernel that can be fed into the `M$.Conv` module.
+**`.reverb(fadeInTime, decayTime, subsample, numChan = 2)`:** Create Simple Reverb convolution kernel: This is used to create a kernel that can be fed into the `m$.Conv` module.
 Borrowed from: https://github.com/adelespinasse/reverbGen/blob/master/reverbgen.js

 * **fadeInTime:** Number of seconds to allow reverb to fade in
 * **decayTime:** Similar for the length of the reverberation